 For instance, if you’re obtaining residency in Monaco, banking here is a must.

-If you choose the right bank, have a solid banker, can meet the minimums, and know how to present yourself properly, it is possible to open a Monaco bank account remotely.
+If you choose the right bank, have a solid banker, can meet the minimums, and know how to present yourself properly, it is possible to open a bank account here remotely.
 This is common across many private banking hubs, but in Monaco, it tends to be more prominent so long as you select the right bank and have the right contacts going in.

 That said, in almost all instances, you will be required to have a face-to-face meeting at some point.
 Most banks will require this in-person meeting within a certain period after the account has been opened.
 This typically ranges from three to six months.

-If you can pass due diligence and can deposit an acceptable sum, most Monaco banks will open accounts for offshore companies and estate planning structures.
-Some Monaco banks prefer that you open a personal account first, while others will happily entertain applications for your desired structure on day one.
+If you can pass due diligence and can deposit an acceptable sum, most banks here will open accounts for offshore companies and estate planning structures.
+Some banks prefer that you open a personal account first, while others will happily entertain applications for your desired structure on day one.
 The biggest challenge is finding the right bank and a banker that’s motivated and willing to accommodate your profile and existing structure.
 Not all of them do.

-If you can meet the minimums, pass due diligence, and have a clear source of wealth, Monaco banks are happy to take your money.
+If you can meet the minimums, pass due diligence, and have a clear source of wealth, banks here are happy to take your money.
 And, bankers will not only understand your client profile, but they’ll also speak your language.
 This is an important distinction because banks in some jurisdictions are now starting to turn away clients from Russia, Central Asia, Ukraine, CEE, and other countries.
 Monaco on the other hand will welcome you with open arms.

-As you might expect, Monaco bankers are sophisticated, on par with Switzerland and Liechtenstein, and will go the extra mile to fulfill your financial objectives.
+As you might expect, bankers here are sophisticated, on par with Switzerland and Liechtenstein, and will go the extra mile to fulfill your financial objectives.
 They’re masters at tax-efficient structuring and creative investment arrangements and are wonderfully resourceful.

-As mentioned, Monaco banks can facilitate creative financing, complex arrangements, and sophisticated financing that isn’t available elsewhere.
+As mentioned, banks here can facilitate creative financing, complex arrangements, and sophisticated financing that isn’t available elsewhere.
 This is especially true if you’re interested in acquiring real estate or other luxury assets in Monaco or along the Cote d’Azur in France.
 Better yet, if you’re structured correctly and choose the right investments, there are numerous tax-efficient ways to grow your wealth via Monaco banks.